-One of the things that can slow you down, is having to spend a lot of time fixing breakfast.
-If you eat a lot of instant oatmeal or other instant hot cereals (i.e. grits), this kettle can help you save time in the morning.
-You can actually boil water faster using a kettle than even a microwave.
-Imagine having boiling hot water available at a moment’s notice for your tea, coffee, or even hot chocolate.
-This thing is good to use for all hot beverages, but particularly tea.
-It actually includes a removable tea infuser.
+One of the things that can slow you down is having to spend a lot of time fixing breakfast.
+If you eat much instant oatmeal or other instant hot cereals (i.e., grits), this kettle can help you save time in the morning.
+In addition, you can boil water faster using a kettle than even a microwave.
+Imagine having boiling water available at a moment’s notice for your tea, coffee, or even hot chocolate.
+This thing is good to use for all hot beverages, but mainly tea.
+It includes a removable tea infuser.

-There is a “keep warm” or rather a “keep hot” feature depending on what temperature you set it to.
-This will keep your water at the exact temperature you want for up to an hour.
+Depending on what temperature you set, there is a “keep warm” or rather a “keep hot” feature.
+This setting will keep your water at the exact temperature you want for up to an hour.

 Users find the Chefman RJ11-17-GP very easy to use.
-The 360 degree swivel base means that it can work for left or right handed people.
+The 360-degree swivel base means that it can work for left or right-handed people.
 There aren’t a bunch of complicated attachments.
-It’s basic with a lot useful features that other kettles don’t have.
+It’s essential with many valuable features that other kettles don’t have.

 The temperature range is 120 to 212 degrees.
-The temp intervals are spaced by 10, for example 120, then 130, and so.
-When it reaches 200 degrees however, the next option takes it up to the max (212 degrees).
+The temp intervals are spaced by 10, for example, 120, then 130.
+However, when it reaches 200 degrees, the next option takes it up to the max (212 degrees).

 After reading some customer reviews, I found that (from user experience) you can bring a pot of water up to boil in about 6 minutes.
-This is perfect if you have a new born baby or young children.
+A 6-minute boil is perfect if you have a newborn baby or young children.
 I remember when my son was first born, we were always boiling water on the stove.
-Also, we would need warm water to wet a wash cloth to wipe off his face.
-An electric kettle would have been very useful back then.
+Also, we would need warm water to wet the washcloth to wipe off his face.
+An electric kettle would have been handy back then.

 You can program the kettle to store your favorite temperature settings.
 So if you regularly make baby formula, coffee, or various kinds of teas, or even those “just add water” meals, you can set the temperature for each one.
 That certainly works better than having to rely on memory.

-According to some customers, this kettle isn’t very easy to clean as the opening is quite small.
-I don’t think this is a big deal though.
-There are long-handled scrubbers out there, even one’s available at the dollar store, for such difficult items.
+According to some customers, this kettle isn’t very easy to clean as the opening is relatively small.
+I don’t think this is a big deal, though.
+There are long-handled scrubbers out there, even available at the dollar store, for such difficult items.